Taraxa-project/taraxa-indexer/SPECS.md

 And we also increment the number of total transactions for both the first and the second address.

-This way we can interate over the transactions easier when we want to display them:
+This way we can iterate over the transactions easier when we want to display them:

 ```
 tx:0x00000000000000000000000000000000000000fe:1234:50